 Individuals and organizations are encouraged to organize their own Dunbar-themed events in support of the "Dunbar 150" project.
 Event ideas can include curriculum-based programs, community tribute events, spoken word events, art displays, theatre and artistic performances, and poetry slams.For more information about how to get involved, please contact Jewel Harris, Director of Interpretation, at firstname.lastname@example.org.
 Whenever possible, organizers are asked to brand their events #Dunbar150 on their respective social media platforms to help build awareness.

 Contact Information: For more information about the Dunbar 150 project, please contact: DAAV_Dunbar150@nps.gov.

 Hours of Operation

-Normally, you can visit the Paul Laurence Dunbar House Historic Site every Friday, Saturday and Sunday from 10:00 am to 4:00 pm (closed on Thanksgiving Day, Christmas Day, and New Year's Day).
+The Paul Laurence Dunbar House Historic Site will reopen to the public on June 18, 2021.
+Open Friday, Saturday and Sunday from 10:00 am to 4:00 pm (closed on Thanksgiving Day, Christmas Day, and New Year's Day).
 Tours take place throughout the day and admission is free.
-The last tour is at 3:30 pm.
 You can start your visit at the visitor center entrance located on Edison Street (just around the corner from the Dunbar house) where you can view a movie and see artifacts and exhibits dedicated to the life of Dunbar.
 Visit the Directions page for detailed directions to the Paul Laurence Dunbar House Historic Site.

-A project through the Save America's Treasures Grant Program, which helps preserve nationally significant historic properties and collections, funded resoration work on the Paul Laurence Dunbar House in 1999.
+A project through the Save America's Treasures Grant Program, which helps preserve nationally significant historic properties and collections, funded restoration work on the Paul Laurence Dunbar House in 1999.